kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/simple-routing.md

 ## Summary and next steps

 Excellent!
-In this guide you explored how to connect to a gRPC Upstream from a gRPC client by using Gloo Edge.
+In this guide, you explored how to connect to a gRPC Upstream from a gRPC client by using Gloo Edge.
 You also learned how to limit routing to certain domains and how to secure the connection between the gRPC client and your upstream with TLS certificates.

 To learn how to connect to a gRPC upstream through Gloo Edge by using a REST API, check out the [Transcode HTTP requests to gRPC]({{% versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/grpc-transcoding" %}}) guide.
 For more information about how to further secure your Gloo Edge deployment, see the [Network Encryption]({{% versioned_link_path fromRoot="/guides/security/tls/" %}}) guides.